xmidt-org/ears/docs/userguide/routes.md

 ![image route](img/stream_sharing_2.png)

-Also note, that this stream sharing is done by EARS automatically in the background.
-As a user of EARS you do not have to do anything for this to happen and when creating or removing routes you still treat every route individually as if no sharing was occuring.
-Internally EARS will maintain a reference counter to keep track of how many routes are receiving events from a particular receiver instance, and whenever that reference count drops to zero, due to deletion of routes, EARS will automatically shut down a receiver plugin that is not needed any more.
+Also note, that stream sharing is done by EARS automatically in the background.
+As a user of EARS you do not have to do anything for this to happen and when creating or removing routes you still treat every route individually as if no sharing occurred.
+Internally EARS will maintain a reference counter to keep track of how many routes are receiving events from a particular receiver instance, and whenever that reference count drops to zero, due to deletion of routes, EARS will automatically shut down a receiver plugin that is not needed any loger.

 In some situations, however, you may not want string sharing.
 You can force EARS to not do stream sharing by choosing unique receiver plugin names.
 Each receiver plugin configuration has an optional name field.
 By choosing